 Roger Gehrig studied singing and guitar in Stuttgart as well as German and music education with Carmen Mammoser, Johannes Monno and Tillmann Reinbeck among others.
-In the end of 2015 he finished his studies with a Master degree in Concert Singing.
+2015 he finished his studies with a Master degree in Concert Singing.
 He supplemented his training by participating in various masterclasses.

 2015: 3.
 International Singing Competition for Sacral Music cantateBach at Greifswald: 3.
 Prize